sframe-wg/sframe/draft-ietf-sframe-enc.md

 : Indicates if the K field contains the key id or the Key ID length.

 Key or Key Length (K, 3 bits):
-: This field contains the Key ID (KID) if the X flag is set to 0, or the key id length, minus one, if set to 1.
+: If the X flag is set to 0, this field contains the Key ID.
+If the X flag is set to 1, then it contains the length of the Key ID, minus one.

 Extended Counter Flag (Y, 1 bit):
 : Indicates if the C field contains the counter or the counter length.